logo for strength-and-power-for-volleyball.com

 Volleyball Weight Training for Upward Rotation

-A volleyball weight training program should be made up of exercises that work opposing muscle groups in order to avoid creating muscular imbalances.
+Weight training programs need shoulder exercises for volleyball that work opposing muscle groups in order to avoid creating muscular imbalances.

 For example, a workout that includes a bench press should have a row type movement to balance out the pushing movement of the bench press.